Positive Approaches to Challenging Behavior

 Creating a Functional Analysis

-Functional analysis involves creating conditions where you can test the function maintaining a challenging behavior.
-Preparing and coordinating a functional analysis is more complicated since it involves setting up conditions for testing the function maintaining challenging behavior and collecting data as evidence.
-Functional analysis is only used in specific situations when it is difficult to confirm the function that maintains a challenging behavior and is led by people with experience and who have been trained to use this experimental method of assessment.
-Because functional analysis is more time intensive and complicated, it may not be the ethical choice in every situation where a positive behavior support plan is needed.
-In fact, most FBAs are confirmed using a combination of indirect assessment and direct observations.
+Functional analysis involves creating conditions where you test the function maintaining a challenging behavior.
+Preparing and coordinating a functional analysis is complicated since it involves setting up conditions for testing the function maintaining challenging behavior and collecting data under different conditions as evidence.
+Functional analysis is used in specific situations when it is difficult to confirm the function that maintains a challenging behavior.
+A functional analysis is led by someone trained to use this experimental method of assessment.
+Functional analysis is more time intensive, it involves testing conditions that may trigger challenging behavior, and is more complicated to use.
+Most FBAs are confirmed using a combination of indirect assessment and direct observations.

-Functional analysis can be helpful in complicated situations and when working with someone with limited communication who is engaging in challenging behavior.
-The following are examples of the most common or standard conditions that are set up to test the function maintaining challenging behavior:
+Functional analysis can be helpful when working with someone with limited communication who is engaging in challenging behavior and when direct observation measures are not clear.
+The following are examples of the most common conditions that are set up to test the function maintaining challenging behavior:

-- Escape from non preferred task or person
+- Escape from a non preferred task or person

 - Free play session where items are available but no one is interacting socially

-- Alone condition with no one interacting with person and no items to interact with
+- Alone condition with no one interacting with the child or adult and no items or activities are present

 When a functional analysis is needed, it is important to find someone with experience implementing this assessment strategy.